-- From Scheme commencement, 53,907 claims have been reported to date.
-A further 2,161 claims are expected to have been incurred but not yet reported (IBNR) for accident periods up to 30 September 2022 - For the earlier accident periods, almost 100% of ultimate expected statutory benefit claims have been lodged, however there is still expected to be further transitions between claim types following insurer and dispute processes - For more recent accident quarters, there is a greater level of uncertainty surrounding the mix of claims.
-This is primarily driven by damages claims with most claims having not passed the 20 month waiting period for lodgement - Payments continue to progress as expected, 58% of the ultimate expected payments for first accident year have been paid.
-There is still a level of uncertainty surrounding ultimate payments given: - Not at-fault non-minor claims are eligible for statutory benefits for up to 5 years after the date of the accident before transitioning to CTP Care for lifetime treatment and care - For damages claims, although a material number have lodged, the settlement experience is still emerging - Average claim sizes, for more recent accident quarters (excluding the COVID-19 lockdown impacted quarters), are higher than previous quarters at the same point of development.
+- From Scheme commencement, 50,903 claims have been reported to date.
+A further 2,035 claims are expected to have been incurred but not yet reported (IBNR) for accident periods up to 30 June 2022 - For the earlier accident periods, almost 100% of ultimate expected statutory benefit claims have been lodged, however there is still expected to be further transitions between claim types following insurer and dispute processes - For more recent accident quarters, there is a greater level of uncertainty surrounding the mix of claims.
+This is primarily driven by damages claims with most claims having not passed the 20 month waiting period for lodgement\ - Payments continue to progress as expected, 54% of the ultimate expected payments for first accident year have been paid.
+There is still a level of uncertainty surrounding ultimate payments given: - Not at-fault non-minor claims are eligible for statutory benefits for up to 5 years after the date of the accident - For damages claims, although a material number have now lodged, the settlement experience is still emerging - Average claim sizes, for more recent accident quarters (excluding the COVID-19 lockdown impacted quarters), are higher than previous quarters at the same point of development.
 This may be due to insurers having better established claims processes resulting in claimants receiving payments earlier and/or higher payments overall.
 This will not be known with certainty until the profile of these accident quarters develops over time compared to the earlier periods - Accident quarter 2021Q3 was heavily impacted by the COVID-19 lockdown in NSW which resulted in significantly fewer accidents and claims.
-It is expected that ultimate claims for 2021Q4 to 2022Q3 will be higher than 2021Q3 but remain lower than pre-COVID-19 levels.
+It is expected that ultimate claims for 2021Q4, 2022Q1 and 2022Q2 will be higher than 2021Q3 but remain at a level that is lower than pre-COVID-19 levels.

-20 month waiting period for damages claim lodgement is only relevant for claims with Whole Person Impairment (WPI) <= 10%
+\20 month waiting period for damages claim lodgement is only relevant for claims with Whole Person Impairment (WPI) <= 10%